Competitions & Awards in Wales

 The John Tripp Award for Spoken Poetry

 In tribute to John Tripp, a legendary performer of his work, the biennial John Tripp Award for Spoken Poetry offers a £500 prize for the best performer in Wales of their own work.
 Entrants are judged on both their delivery and the artistic merit of the poetry itself.
 Regional heats take place throughout Wales and culminate in a grand final before an audience.
 Judges have included Philip Gross and Sheenagh Pugh, and past winners include two of Wales’s most promising younger performers, Emily Hinshelwood and Clare Potter.
 A special prize is awarded for the audience’s choice.
-Click here for further details on how to enter and key dates for the next competition, which takes place in 2009.

 Key Awards in Wales